Here are some of the most frequently asked questions:

 Can I use dollars in town?
 Will the ATM give me dollars?
 Can I use a credit card at the shops in town?

 We recommend using your ATM card to get pesos.
 You will get the best rate and have cash for purchases.
 Check the exchange rate before you hit the ATM, as you will need to make your withdrawal in pesos.
 Just like the ATM at your home does not give an option in pesos, the ATM here will not give you an option in dollars.
-It is currently about 12 to 1, so 2400 pesos is around 200 bucks.
+It is currently about 14.5 to 1.
+Check online for the most current exchange rates as like the weather they do fluctuate.
 Traveler’s checks are not easy to cash here.
-Some shops and restaurants take credit cards – but not many.
-It has gotten very difficult to change dollars to pesos.
+Some shops and restaurants take credit cards – but not many as they are small family run operations which is good.
+It has gotten challenging to change dollars to pesos.
 The ATM is your best friend.

 Please tell your bank that you will be traveling in Mexico.
 This will save you the trouble of calling them when you are here.
 They generally refuse any charges or ATM transactions here if they don’t have your blessing.

-We take Mastercard and Visa and cash (US dollars and Mexican pesos) and paypal.
+We accept, American Express, Mastercard, Visa and cash (US dollars and Mexican pesos).

 That should do it.
 If there’s anything else, drop us an email.